lijandrew/webref/README.md

 - Big cleanup and refactor
 - arrange images optimally
 - undo/redo - keep stack of "Action" objects - undo function takes in Action and undoes it based on Action type using Action data
-- save useRefStore state in browser storage using `zustand` persist
+- save useStore state in browser storage using `zustand` persist
     - Map serializing can be handled with superjson, but what about storing the blobs?
 IndexedDB looks like the solution, but it seems complicated.
 - pan and zoom canvas
     - Use middle click/scroll to control css transform modifiers on Canvas?